kanenas/til/MySQL/mysqldump-and-mysql-import-examples.md

-# Export database from one server & import to another
+# Export database structure & data from one server and import to another
 Export the database `example_livedb` and use gzip to compress it bacause it is too large
 `mysqldump -h localhost -u root --port 3306 -p example_livedb | gzip > /home/example/db-backup/2022-04-29_00_example_livedb.sql.gz`